r0ttenbeef/PhoenixInstaller/README.md

 # Installation Steps
 1- Download latest Phoenix iso file from their official website [Here](http://www.phoenixos.com/en/download_x86)

+2 - Make sure that your linux partition have at least **35GB** space.
 2- Place the script in the same path of the .iso file.

 3- Start the script and proceed to the installation.